Delivery: Fall daytime and online classes; Spring daytime, evening, and online classes

 - An official high school transcript verifying graduation or an official GED certificate.

-- Assessment score placement in RDNG 1000 or completion of RDNG 0090 with a grade of C or higher.
+- Assessment score placement in RDNG 1000 or completion of RDNG 0090 or 0950 with a grade of C or higher.

 - The following Century College courses or transfer equivalents must be completed by the application deadline: